TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 ## References

 - [Insert Language References Here]

+[example-article-link]: example.com
 ```

 In the section labeled `[Insert List of Sample Program Additions Here]`, please
 add the name of the sample program you've added.
 Ideally, you would link to the
 article here.
 At this point, however, the article doesn't exist.
-Instead, create
+Instead, [create
-an issue for the article and link the issue here.
+an issue for the article][sample-programs-website-issues] and link the issue here.

 In addition, in the section labeled `[Insert List of Fun Facts Here]`, please
 add fun information like when the language debuted, who develops the language,